10 Top tips if you lost your sense of smell after a virus

 3. Be a good observer.
 Take note of what is happening to you.
 Try to remember the course of events.
 Record your medications, whether you were using nasal sprays, and how often.
 Make observations about the quality of any smells you can perceive.
 Totally absent, distorted, disgusting.
 Both nostrils or one?
 Is there a change at different times of day, or in special circumstances?

-4. Join one of the FB group forums for anosmics.
-“Living Well with Anosmia” is a great discussion group for acquired anosmics who want to find positive ways of navigating a life without smell.
-“Acquired Anosmia and Parosmia Support Page” and “Parosmia/Anosmia Support Page” are two other groups where you will find people who share something in common with you.
+4. Join one of the FB group forums for anosmics. www.facebook.com/groups/smelltraining/ is the link for the smell training page on Facebook.
+“Living Well with Anosmia” is another great Facebook discussion group for acquired anosmics who want to find positive ways of navigating a life without smell.
 Finding someone to talk to who has a shared experience can be a powerful tonic.

 5. Get informed, but don’t believe everything you read on the internet.
-Beware of taking your views from single individuals from whom you might get the impression that their story is like yours.
+Beware of taking your views from single individuals just because their story is like yours.
 Everyone’s journey is different.
 Try to read widely, and get your information from fact-based websites.
-There are no quick cures for anosmia, so be sceptical of anyone who is endorsing a quick fix.
+There are no quick fixes for anosmia, so be sceptical of anyone who is offering to "cure" you.

 6. Smell loss can get you down.
 Many patients with severe smell loss experience feelings of alienation, depression and negativity.
 This won’t happen to everyone, but for some it is a reality.
 Talk to a family member, trusted friend, or a doctor about your feelings.
 Seek support -- there is no shame in this.
 Your feelings are valid.

 7. Let a qualified doctor advise you on pharmaceutical therapies.
-On many websites you will read about drugs that are being tested or are used in specialised clinics that deal with anosmia.
-Not all of these drugs are advisable for everyone--many have side effects.
+On many websites you will read about new procedures or drugs that are being tested.
+Not all drugs are advisable for everyone--many have side effects.
 Only a physician will be able to help you decide what is best for you

 8. Try smell training.
 There is sound scientific research to support this relatively new therapy.
+Smell training has now been shown to be of use not just for people who have had a virus, but for head injury patients also.
 It is not a cure, but a way of amplifying and rebuilding any recovery you may experience.
 For further information, go to www.smelltraining.co.uk.

 9. If you are one of the unlucky ones who find their positivity draining away, find out what it is that makes you feel even a bit better, then do it.